-Parents seem to have one question in common: Why is it so hard to find narrow shoes for their children with narrow feet?
+Parents seem to have one question in common: Why is it so hard to find narrow running shoes for children with narrow feet?

 Let’s start by making sure that your child has narrow feet.
-There are two very simple steps that will help you determine whether your child has narrow feet or not.
+Two very simple steps will help you determine whether your child has narrow feet or not.

-Providing your children with a shoe style that is too wide for their feet can lead to all sort of issues such as blisters, calluses, and corns.
-When a shoe is too wide, the foot moves too much inside the shoes and that constant friction and rubbing between the feet and the shoes will lead to the issues mentioned above.
+Providing your children with a shoe style that is too wide for their feet can lead to all sorts of issues such as blisters, calluses, and corns.
+When a shoe is too wide, the foot moves too much inside the shoes and that constant friction and rubbing between the feet and the shoes usually leads to the issues mentioned above.

 In addition, when children are running, they are stressing their feet and legs at a whole different level, and if the shoes are not fitting them properly, they can develop foot, leg, and back pain.

-Notice how in this first image the shoe has a much rounder heel counter than the shoe style in the second image.
+Notice how in this first image the left shoe has a rounder heel counter than the shoe in the second image.

-This third image shoes another shoe style with a narrow heel counter looked from a different angle:
+This third image shows another shoe style with a narrow heel counter looked at from a different angle:

 Running Shoes for Kids – The 5 Most Important Features!

-✅ Substantial Sole: This feature will help reduce the impact that your kids’ feet and legs take every time they come in contact with the ground.
+1️⃣ Substantial Outsoles: This feature helps reduce the impact that your kids’ feet and legs take every time they come in contact with the ground.
 When children are running, they are stressing out their feet and legs at a whole different level, so we need the shoes to be supportive.
 Below you can see the difference between a shoe with a substantial sole versus a shoe with a sole that is too thin and doesn’t provide the correct amount of support:

-✅ Firm Heel Counter: This feature will protect and support your kids’ ankles as well as strengthen and straighten them.
+2️⃣ Firmer Heel Counters: This feature protects and supports your kids’ ankles as well as strengthens and straightens them.
 If the shoe that you provide for your child has a heel counter that is too flimsy, your child won’t get any of the benefits that the shoe has to offer.
 Please take a look at the picture below to see the difference between a shoe with a firm heel counter versus a shoe with a softer one:

 Always press on the heel counter of your kids’ shoes to make sure that it feels firm.
 The firmer it is, the better.

-✅ Breathable: The shoes must be breathable in order to prevent the buildup of bacteria inside the shoe.
+4️⃣ Breathable: The shoes must be breathable to prevent the buildup of bacteria inside the shoe.

-✅ Shoelaces vs Velcro Closure: I always recommend parents to provide children with shoelaces instead of Velcro closure, especially when it comes to running shoes.
-The main reason for this is that shoelaces will provide more support and stability to your child’s feet.
+5️⃣ Shoelaces vs Velcro Closure: I always recommend parents provide children with shoelaces instead of velcro closure, especially when it comes to running shoes.
+The main reason for this is that shoelaces provide better support and stability to your child’s feet.
 Shoelaces will also hug your kids’ feet better and fill any remaining gap around your kids’ ankles.

 I am always emphasizing to parents that it doesn’t matter how many features a particular shoe style provides, if the shoes are not fitted properly, your child won’t get any of the benefits that the shoes have to offer.
-What’s even worse, if you don’t provide your child with the correct shoe size, you will end up creating all sort of issues to your child’s feet such as blisters, calluses, and corns.
+What’s even worse, if you don’t provide your child with the correct shoe size, you might end up creating all sorts of issues with your child’s feet such as blisters, calluses, and corns.

 Now that you know what features a running shoe must provide and how to figure out your child’s exact foot size from home, you are ready to take a look at a selection of the best narrow running shoes for kids.

-Running Shoes with Shoelaces – Support ✅ Stability ✅
+Running Shoes with Shoelaces – Better Support and Stability!

-Like I mentioned before, shoelaces will make a tremendous difference not just in the way the shoes fit, but also in the amount of support and stability that your child will get from the shoes.
+As I mentioned before, shoelaces make a tremendous difference not just in the way the shoes fit, but also in the amount of support and stability that your child gets from the shoes.

 There is a particular shoe lacing technique that I have found to be the most effective one when it comes to tying shoes for children with narrow feet.

-This shoe tying method will push your kids’ heel back, securing and protecting them against the back of the shoes.
+This shoe tying method pushes your kids’ heels back, securing and protecting them against the back of the shoes.

-Start by lacing the shoes like you would normally do, but when you get to the top leave the two eyelets (shoe holes) open as shown in the picture below.
+1️⃣ First Step: Start by lacing the shoes as you would normally do, but when you get to the top leave the two eyelets (shoe holes) open as shown in the picture below.

 Leather Tongue Pads for Shoes – Yet Another Alternative!

-Tongue pads are extremely effective for children with narrow feet as they minimize any remaining gap in your kids’ shoes.
-Tongue pads will put more pressure in the instep of your child’s feet, pushing and securing your kids’ heels against the back of the shoe, and filling up any remaining gap left inside the shoe.
+Tongue pads are extremely effective for children with narrow feet as they minimize any remaining gap inside your kids’ shoes.
+Tongue pads put more pressure in the instep of the foot, pushing and securing your kids’ heels against the back of the shoe, and filling up any remaining gap left inside the shoe.

 Tongue pads are adhesive backed-pads that fit in the tongue of the shoes and they work in all enclosed shoes.

-If I try a pair of narrow shoes for a child and use my shoe lacing technique, but the shoe is still too wide for the child’s feet, that’s when I proceed to try a tongue pad.
+If I try a pair of narrow shoes for a child and use my shoe lacing technique, but the shoe is still too wide, that’s when I proceed to try a tongue pad.

-Have you tried a particular running shoe style that has worked well for your child with narrow feet?
+Have you tried a particular running shoe style that has worked well for your child’s narrow feet?
 Please share your findings below so other parents can benefit from your experiences.